Lung Infection Research Update

 Streptococcus pneumoniae interacts with humans to cause infection.
 They describe the mechanisms by which the human immune system recognises the presence of S. pneumoniae and then responds to cause inflammation that is necessary for controlling infection.
 They are basic science research which do not directly feed into clinical care, but help us better understand how diseases like pneumonia develop and could therefore be prevented.

-- Weight CM, et al. Epithelial control of colonisation by Streptococcus pneumoniae at the human mucosal surface Nat Comms 2019 10(1):3060.
+- Weight CM, et al. Epithelial control of colonisation by Streptococcus pneumoniae at the human mucosal surface.
+Nature Communications 2019 10(1):3060.

-- Periselneris J et al. Relative contribution of extracellular and internalised bacteria to early macrophage pro-inflammatory responses to Streptococcus pneumoniae. mBio, in press 2019.
+- Periselneris J et al. Relative contribution of extracellular and internalised bacteria to early macrophage pro-inflammatory responses to Streptococcus pneumoniae.
+MBio, 10(5). doi:10.1128/mBio.02144-19.